Verify data integrity of files copied in using Teracopy alternative replacement tool

 Check out our other cool products.

-We will first take a look on how to achieve this using Copywhiz.
+Let’s take a look on how to do this using Copywhiz.

 What is Copywhiz?